The Clear Edge

 The first three days built the system.
 Days 4-7 are where you actually live in it and refine it based on real data.

-Follow your new schedule.
+What to do each day: Follow your new schedule.
 When a conflict comes up—and it will—use your boundaries to resolve it.
 When your energy hits 4 out of 10, activate your circuit breaker.
 When a recovery ritual is scheduled, do it.

-The system you’ve built in 7 days isn’t the final version.
-It’s the first working version.
-You’ll keep adjusting it over the coming weeks as you learn more about your patterns.
-But the foundation—the audit data, the architecture, the protection systems—stays.
-That’s what makes this different from willpower-based approaches.
-The structure holds even when motivation doesn’t.
+The system you’ve built in 7 days isn’t the final version, it’s the first working version.
+You’ll keep adjusting it over the coming weeks as you learn more about your patterns, but the foundation—the audit data, the architecture, the protection systems—stays.
+That’s what makes this different from willpower-based approaches: the structure holds even when motivation doesn’t.

 1. Energy Audit Tracker